uccser/swarm-stack-updater/README.md

 # Swarm Stack Updater

 ## How to use:
-Create a config file matching this description:
+* First create a config file matching this description:
 ```
 ---
 <stack-name>: